aeroith/epub-metadata-parser/README.md

 # epub-metadata-parser

 ## Introduction
-Use it to parse metadata and book cover(if available) from epub files.
-Where you can use it in your applications.
+Use it to parse metadata and book cover(if available) from epub files, where you can use it in your applications.
 Outputs a simplified JSON file.
 Will put the files in the folders "Books/Author Name/Book Name".
 Works in similar fashion to calibredb from Calibre.

 ## Requirements

-Depends on lodash, mkdirp, unzip, xml2js packages.
-You can subtitute similar ones as well.
+Depends on lodash, mkdirp, yauzl, xml2js packages.
+You can subtitute similar ones as well (i.e underscore for lodash).

 ## Usage